 R44 Raven Helicopter

-The R44 Raven is offered in two models: The Raven I and the Raven II.
+The R44 Raven is offered in two models: The Raven I and Raven II.
 90% of our sales are in the Raven II because of the increased power, payload and resale value.
-The Raven I works very well for the operator that isn’t concerned about high and hot operations, carburetor heat, and the decreased payload.
-Benefits of the Raven I are the decreased purchase price and slightly less operating costs per hour.
+The Raven I works very well for operators who are not concerned about high and hot operations, carburetor heat, and the decreased payload.
+Benefits of the Raven I are the decreased purchase price and slightly lower operating costs per hour.
 As we say, each helicopter is a tool, and we are here to help you find the tool for the job.

 Raven I